 7. Issue of Shares

 7.1 No shares shall be issued without the consent of all the Shareholders.
-The rights conferred upon the holders of the shares of any class issued with preferred or other rights shall not, unless otherwise expressly provided by the terms of issue of the shares of that class, be deemed to be varied by the creation or issue of further shares ranking pari passu therewith

 7.2 Without prejudice to any special rights previously conferred on the holders of the existing shares or class of shares, but subject to the Act, shares in the Company may be issued with such preferred, deferred or other special rights, or such restrictions, whether in regards to dividend, voting, return of capital or otherwise as the Directors, subject to any ordinary resolution of the Company, may from time to time determine.

 7.3 Where any shares are issued with voting rights less favourable than other issued shares, then the designation of those shares shall include the words ‘restricted voting’ or ‘limited voting’.
 Where any preference shares are issued which do not carry voting rights the words ‘non-voting’ will appear in the designation of such shares.
-All ordinary equity shares shall all have unrestricted right to vote.
+All equity shares shall have unrestricted right to vote.

 7.4 Subject to the provisions of section 112 of the Act, any preference shares may, with the sanction of an ordinary resolution, be issued on the terms that they are, or at the option of the Company, are liable to be redeemed on such terms and in such manner as the Company before the issue of the share may by ordinary resolution determine.